lugon-hex/redes_neurais_25_2/README.md

 *   `models/`: Implementation of LSTM architectures and PINN loss classes.
 *   `notebooks/`: Training scripts, hyperparameter tuning, and evaluation.
 *   `results/`: Plots comparing trajectories and loss evolution for PINN vs. standard LSTM.

-## Citation
-If you use this code or findings in your research, please refer to our paper:
-> Gonçalves Filho, F. L., Mendes, J. P. R., & Neugebauer, P. (2025). *Pendulum Data Analysis – Predictions Using PINN and RNN Models*.